-This Draft Damage Assessment and Restoration Plan and Environmental Assessment (Draft DARP/EA) has been developed by USFWS and GADNR, acting as the natural resource trustees (Trustees) in a natural resource damage assessment (NRDA) for the Spill.
+This Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) has been developed by the United States Fish and Wildlife Service (USFWS) on behalf of the United States Department of Interior (DOI) and the Georgia Department of Natural Resources (GADNR) on behalf of the State of Georgia, acting as the natural resource trustees (Trustees) in a natural resource damage assessment (NRDA) for an accidental discharge of oil from the Motor Vessel (M/V) FORTUNE EPOCH in the vicinity of Savannah, Georgia that occurred in November 2004 (Spill).
 This document summarizes the Trustees' assessment of the natural resource injuries caused by the Spill and evaluates several restoration alternatives for their potential to restore injured natural resources.